 Why may a prisoner be transferred?

-There are many reasons why a prisoner serving his sentence in one prison may be transferred to another within the duration of their sentence.
-Some of these reasons include:
+There are many reasons why a prisoner serving his sentence in one prison may be transferred to another during their sentence.
+These include:

-In order to serve the final weeks of their sentence in a prison nearer their home
+- to serve the final weeks of their sentence in a prison closer to their home;

-The prisoner’s sentence plan requires them to complete a course which is not available at the prison they are in, such as drug and alcohol, or anger management schemes
+- their sentence plan requires them to complete a course which is unavailable at the prison they are in (eg, drug and alcohol, or anger management schemes);

-For their own safety if they are being bullied within the original prison
+- for their own safety if they are being bullied in the original prison;

 Can a prisoner request a transfer?

-Under UK law, a person sent to prison can be held in any prison.
-A prisoner has no legal right to request which prison they want to serve their sentence in.
-A prisoner does not have any legal right to be transferred to a prison of their choice.
+Under s 12 of the Prison Act 1952, a prisoner can be lawfully confined to any prison.
+A prisoner does not have the legal right to request which prison to serve their sentence in, or to be transferred to a prison of their choice.

-It is usual for transfer requests not to be considered unless the prisoner has served a few months at their current facility.
+Transfer requests will not usually be considered unless the prisoner has served a few months at their current facility.